nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Choosing_and_Configuring_Software_for_Connecting_to_the_Clusters.md

 ## Web Browser

--   ## JupyterHub
+### JupyterHub

 JupyterHub is a service providing access to Jupyter Notebooks on NeSI.
 A terminal similar to the other setups describe below can be accessed through the Jupyter Launcher.

-!!! prerequisite What next?
+!!! tip "What next?"
      -   More info on [Jupyter Terminal](https://support.nesi.org.nz/hc/en-gb/articles/360001555615#jupyter-term)
      -   Visit [jupyter.nesi.org.nz](https://jupyter.nesi.org.nz/hub/).

 ## Linux or Mac OS

--   ## Terminal
+### Terminal

     On MacOS or Linux you will already have a terminal emulator installed, usually called, "Terminal."
 To find it, simply search for "terminal".
     Congratulations!
 You are ready to move to the next step.

-!!! prerequisite What next?
+!!! tip "What next?"
      -   Setting up your [Default Terminal](https://support.nesi.org.nz/hc/en-gb/articles/360000625535)